alexkrohn/UCNRSresurvey/README.md

 # UCNRSresurvey

-Creating a self-updating checklist for the UCNRS properties
+Scripts to create self-updating checklists for the UCNRS properties.